zalenix/portaldocs/portal-sdk/generated/portalfx-extensions-status-codes.md

 ***Error: "Entity-typed object/array is not known to this edit scope..."***

 DESCRIPTION: After an `EditScope` is initialized and loaded, entities can be introduced and removed from the `EditScope` only by using `EditScope` APIs.
 Unfortunately, extensions cannot make an observable change to add or remove 'entity' objects from the `EditScope`.
 If an extension tries to make an observable change that introduces an 'entity' object into the EditScope, they will encounter this error.
-For any object residing in the `EditScope`, merely adding and removing keys cannot be detected by `EditScope` or by the FX at large and, consequently, edits cannot be tracked.
+For any object residing in the `EditScope`, merely adding and removing keys cannot be detected by `EditScope` or by the Portal at large and, consequently, edits cannot be tracked.
 When an extension attempts to add or remove keys from an `EditScope` object, this puts the `EditScope` edit-tracking in an inconsistent state.

 SOLUTION: To correctly add or remove 'entity' objects, use the API's that are specified in [top-legacy-editscopes.md#editScope-entity-arrays](top-legacy-editscopes.md#editScope-entity-arrays).